asnelling/irrlicht/readme.txt

   would be highly appreciated.

-  Please note that the Irrlicht Engine is based in part on the work of the Independent JPEG Group and the zlib.
-This means that if you use the Irrlicht Engine in your product, you must acknowledge somewhere in your documentation that you've used the IJG code.
+  Please note that the Irrlicht Engine is based in part on the work of the Independent JPEG Group, the zlib, and libpng.
+This means that if you use the Irrlicht Engine in your product, you must acknowledge somewhere in your documentation that you've used the IJG code and libpng.
 It would also be nice to mention that you use the Irrlicht Engine and the zlib.
   See the README files in the jpeglib and the zlib for further informations.